hungcq/knowledge-repo/wip/the-molecule-of-more.md

     - Affiliative people: affectionate & warm, social, turn for others for support.
 Likely to be friendly, accessible followers.
     - Good at both: friendly, accessible leaders
     - Bad at both: distant & isolated
-- Submissive behavior can be a sign of elevated social status (courtesy)
-- Dominant behavior may stem from personal insecurity or imperfect education
 - Effect of high level of control dopamine, imbalance between dopamine & H&N neurotransmitters:
   - Work relentlessly toward goals but never stop to enjoy the fruits of achievement, don't even brag about those achievements
   - -> Achieve sth, move on to the next